forestgrape/coronavirus/7_social/controlling.md

 ## Spread Assumptions
 The design of measures relies on transmission models.
-The main transmission of Sars-CoV-2 is [airborne](../5_epidemiological/transmission.md#recap-airborne-transmission) and can be metaphored as smoke-like.
+The dangerous transmission of Sars-CoV-2 is [airborne](../5_epidemiological/transmission.md#recap-airborne-transmission) in dry air and can be metaphored as smoke-like.

 ### Indoors
 *Observations:* The [spread pattern](../5_epidemiological/spread_analyses.md) shows that the cases of severe SARS-2 lung infections are high when a lot of dry air is exchanged between people which is the case in badly ventilated indoor rooms either heated (cold climates e.g. winters in Europe) or air-conditioned (very warm/sultry climates e.g. observed in Southern US in summer or regions of Brazil year round).